Keith-Dao/Neural-Net-From-Scratch/README.md

 ### 3.2.
 Forward Pass

-The following are functions that will be used.
+The following are functions that will be used during the forward pass.

 | Function        | Equation                        |
 | --------------- | ------------------------------- |
 | Linear function | $$Y = XW + B $$                 |
 | ReLU            | $$\sigma(X)_i = \max (X_i, 0)$$ |

-The following are the functions in the order preformed by the network
+The following are the functions in the order preformed by the network.

 $$
     H_1 = \sigma (W_{H_1}X + B_{H_1}) \\